semaphoreci/docs/docs/account-management/startup-plan.md

 Get a comprehensive view of your CI/CD performance with the [Project Insights](/score/project-insights/) feature.
 With Project Insights, you can monitor key metrics such as pipeline speed, deployment frequency, mean time to recovery, and pipeline failure rate.

-Custom dashboards can also be created to track the metrics that matter most to your team across the branches.
+Custom dashboards can also be created to track the metrics that matter most to your team.

 ### Complex CD workflows

 Take your deployment strategy to the next level with the following features:

-- **[Parameterized Promotions](/essentials/parameterized-promotions/)**: Use the same deployment pipeline file for different environments by creating a promotion form and passing parameters to your promoted pipeline.
+- **[Parameterized Promotions](/essentials/parameterized-promotions/)** - use the same deployment pipeline file for different environments by creating a promotion form and passing parameters to your promoted pipeline
-- **Deployment Targets**: Enjoy greater control over your deployments with the ability to limit which branches can be deployed and view the deployment history for each environment.
+- **Deployment Targets** - enjoy greater control over your deployments with the ability to limit which branches can be deployed and view the deployment history for each environment

 ### Project Secrets